Rolex Oyster Perpetual 14ct, 1955

 Just perfect!
-The original and beautifully elegant early 1950s Ivory Cream dial carries gilt ‘Baton’ hour indices, matched with the original restored Dauphine hands.
-The Ivory Cream provides a beautifully subtle contrast against the yellow gold watch case, hour indices and hands.
+The original and beautifully elegant early 1950s ivory cream dial carries gilt ‘baton’ hour indices, matched with the original restored ‘Dauphine’ hands.
+The ivory cream of the dial provides a beautifully subtle contrast against the yellow gold watch case, hour indices and hands.
 In terms of symmetry and purity, the absence of a date function is often preferred as this helps the dial to retain its perfect balance.

-The dial has the applied gilt Rolex brand and Coronet at 12 with ‘Oyster Perpetual’ below.
-It also carries T – Swiss – T at the very bottom of the dial.
+The dial has the applied gilt Rolex brand and Coronet at 12 and is signed ‘Rolex’ with ‘Oyster Perpetual’ below.
+It also states ‘Officially Certified Chronometer’ with ‘Swiss’ at the very bottom.
 All in all, this is a very attractive understated classic 1950s Oyster Perpetual dial.

 This is the original dial which has been restored to the highest standards by our dial restorers who are considered to be the best in the UK.